Madonna: 1998–2002: Ray of Light, Music, second marriage, and touring comeback

+On September 18, 2000, Madonna released her eighth studio album, Music, to critical acclaim.
+She collaborated with French producer Mirwais Ahmadzaï, and expressed a preference for working with unconventional, lesser-known artists who "are making music unlike anyone else out there".
+The album reached number one in over twenty countries and sold four million copies within the first ten days of release.
+In the US, Music debuted atop the Billboard 200, becoming her first number-one album in eleven years since Like a Prayer.
+The singles "Music" and "Don't Tell Me" peaked at numbers one and four on the Billboard Hot 100, respectively; the former became her twelfth song to peak atop the chart.
+Since its release, Music has sold over 11 million units worldwide.

-Madonna met director Guy Ritchie in mid-1998, and gave birth to their son Rocco John Ritchie in Los Angeles on August 11, 2000.
-Rocco and Madonna suffered complications from the birth due to her experiencing placenta praevia.
-He was christened at Dornoch Cathedral in Dornoch, Scotland, on December 21, 2000.
-Madonna married Ritchie the following day at nearby Skibo Castle.
-After an eight-year absence from touring, Madonna started her Drowned World Tour in June 2001.
-The tour visited cities in the US and Europe and was the highest-grossing concert tour of the year by a solo artist, earning $75 million from 47 sold-out shows.
-She also released her second greatest-hits collection, GHV2, which compiled 15 singles during the second decade of her recording career.
-The album debuted at number seven on the Billboard 200 and sold seven million units worldwide.
+Madonna met director Guy Ritchie in mid-1998 at a dinner party hosted by mutual friends Sting and Trudie Styler.
+She gave birth to their son, Rocco John Ritchie, in Los Angeles on August 11, 2000.
+She and Rocco experienced complications during the birth due to her placenta praevia.
+He was christened at Dornoch Cathedral in Scotland on December 21, 2000, and Madonna married Ritchie the following day at nearby Skibo Castle.
+In June 2001, she launched the Drowned World Tour, her first tour in eight years.
+It visited cities across the US and Europe, becoming the highest-grossing tour of the year by a solo artist with $75 million in revenue.
+That same year, she released her second greatest-hits album, GHV2, featuring a selection of her successful songs from the 1990s onward.
+It debuted at number seven in the US and sold seven million copies worldwide.

-Madonna starred in the film Swept Away, directed by Ritchie.
-Released direct-to-video in the UK, the film was a commercial and critical failure.
-In May 2002 she appeared in London in the West End play Up for Grabs at the Wyndhams Theatre (billed as 'Madonna Ritchie'), to universally bad reviews and was described as "the evening's biggest disappointment" by one.
-That October, she released "Die Another Day", the title song of the James Bond film Die Another Day, in which she also had a cameo role, described by Peter Bradshaw from The Guardian as "incredibly wooden".
-The song reached number eight on the Billboard Hot 100 and was nominated for both a Golden Globe Award for Best Original Song and a Golden Raspberry Award for Worst Original Song.
+In 2002, Madonna starred in Ritchie's Swept Away, a remake of Lina Wertmüller's 1974 film.
+The film was commercially unsuccessful and universally panned, with A. O. Scott, writing for The New York Times, stating that "a role like this one requires the surrender of emotional control, something Madonna seems constitutionally unable to achieve".
+In May 2002, she appeared in the West End play Up for Grabs at the Wyndhams Theatre, which was poorly received by critics.
+Later that year, Madonna released "Die Another Day", the theme song for the James Bond film of the same name, in which she also had a cameo role that Peter Bradshaw of The Guardian described as "incredibly wooden".
+The song reached number eight on the Billboard Hot 100, and was nominated for the Golden Globe Award for Best Original Song and two Grammy Awards.